blog | oilshell.org

 Like Emacs, I expect that many of Oil's interactive features will be written in Oil, not C (or Python).

 In summary, I'm prioritizing the language right now, but this will lay a solid foundation for interactive features.
 Also, I believe the OSH parser is a better foundation for completion than other shell parsers.
 Most shells don't appear to use their own parsers for interactive completion!

-See Building Oil with the OPy Bytecode Compiler, especially the FAQ.
-In short:
+See the FAQ in Building Oil with the OPy Bytecode Compiler.

 Oil isn't yet implemented, and documenting it is a large project.
 But here is a glimpse:

 funckeyword.
 Funcs accept and return rich data types, which means they can:

 Many of these posts are tagged #oil-language.
 Also see #shell-the-good-parts.